cako/notorius/README.md

 Once you've got the python libraries, simply run main.py.
 Following are the installation instructions for the libraries.

+### Windows

+This has been tested with 32 bits Windows XP, but it should work on newer systems.

 Before anything make sure you have a LaTeX distribution.
 A common one for Windows is MikTeX, download it from the following website.